Metaswitch/clearwater-docker/README.md

 If you have had to expose Bono and Ellis in a non-standard manner, you may need to change the `PROXY` argument, and add an `ELLIS` argument, so that the test scripts are able to access these services. e.g.

 ```
-rake test[default.svc.cluster.local] PROXY={{Bono external IP addresss}} ELLIS={{external IP address of one of your nodes}}:30080 SIGNUP_CODE=secret
+rake test[default.svc.cluster.local] PROXY={{Bono service DNS/IP}} ELLIS={{Ellis service/IP}} SIGNUP_CODE=secret
 ```

 ### Scaling the deployment

-All of the stateless Clearwater services: i.e. everything except Cassandra, Chronos and Astaire can be dynamically scaled up and down by running e.g.
+Most Clearwater services can be dynamically scaled up and down by running e.g.
-`kubectl scale deployment sprout --replicas=3`
+`kubectl scale deployment sprout --replicas=3` Exceptions are:
-(The other exception is Bono depending on how it is exposed external to your deployment -- see above).
+- You can only have a single Bono if Bono pods do not have externally routable IP addresses.

-Astaire and Chronos clusters can also be scaled up and down (although see general limitations above).
-The Cassandra cluster can be scaled up but not down (see general limitations above).
+- Astaire and Chronos clusters can be scaled up and down so long as pods are terminated in such a way that their prestop hook is executed.
+- The Cassandra cluster can be scaled up but not down.
+See general limitations above.

+After scaling the Chronos, Astaire or Cassandra clusters you should wait for the clusters to stabilise before performing another scaling operation.
+You can monitor cluster state by running cw-check_cluster_state in a pod belonging to any of the clusters.

 ## Manual Turn-Up